Save This Recipe

-…because you didn’t buy coffee to feed the bugs.
+…because nobody bought that coffee just to watch it feed the bugs.

 Wait, Coffee for Bugs?
 That Sounds… Weird.